-9. Stockholders' Equity
+8. Stockholders' Equity

 The Corporation is authorized to issue 50,000 shares of Series E Preferred Stock, par value of \$1 per share.
 Holders of the shares are entitled to receive a quarterly non-cumulative dividend at an annual rate of 7.0% if and when declared by the Corporation's Board of Directors.
 Non-cumulative dividends are payable quarterly on the Series E Preferred Stock, beginning January 1, 2011.
-During the years ended December 31, 2014 and 2013, the Corporation issued no shares of Series E Preferred Stock.

-On September 22, 2011, the Corporation entered into a Purchase Agreement with the Treasury, pursuant to which the Corporation issued and sold to the Treasury 3,431 shares of its Preferred Stock, Series F, having a liquidation preference of \$1,000 per share (the "Liquidation Amount"), for proceeds of \$3,431,000.
-The Purchase Agreement was entered into, and the Preferred Stock, Series F was issued, pursuant to the Treasury's Small Business Lending Fund program, a \$30 billion fund established under the Small Business Jobs Act of 2010 that encourages lending to small businesses by providing capital to qualified community banks with assets of less than \$10 billion.
+In 2011, the Corporation entered into a Purchase Agreement with the Treasury, pursuant to which the Corporation issued and sold to the Treasury 3,431 shares of its Preferred Stock, Series F, having a liquidation preference of \$1,000 per share (the "Liquidation Amount"), for proceeds of \$3,431,000.
+The Purchase Agreement was entered into, and the Preferred Stock, Series F was issued, pursuant to the Treasury's Small Business Lending Fund (SBLF) program, a \$30 billion fund established under the Small Business Jobs Act of 2010 that encourages lending to small businesses by providing capital to qualified community banks with assets of less than \$10 billion.
 A portion of the proceeds were used to redeem the Preferred Stock, Series A through Series D previously issued to the United States Department of the Treasury under the CPP.
 The remaining proceeds were contributed to the Bank as additional capital for future growth.

-The Series F Preferred Stock, qualifies as Tier 1 capital for the Corporation.
+The Series F Preferred Stock qualifies as Tier 1 capital for the Corporation.
 The dividend rate is calculated as a percentage of the aggregate Liquidation Amount of the outstanding Preferred Stock, Series F and is based on changes in the level of Qualifying Small Business Lending (QSBL) (as defined in the Purchase Agreement) by the Corporation.
 Based upon the increase in the Corporation's level of QSBL over the baseline level calculated under the terms of the Purchase Agreement, the dividend rate for the initial dividend period, which was from the date of issuance through December 31, 2011, was set at 1.0%.
 For the 2nd through 10th calendar quarters, the annual dividend rate may be adjusted to between 1% and 5%, to reflect the amount of change in the Corporation's level of QSBL.
-For the 11th calendar quarter through 4.5 years after issuance, the dividend rate will be fixed at between 1% and 7% based upon the increase in QSBL as compared to the baseline.
-After 4.5 years from issuance, the dividend rate will increase to 9%.
-The dividend rate was 1.00% at December 31, 2014 and 2013.
+For the 11th calendar quarter through 4.5 years after issuance, the dividend rate will increase to 9%.
+The dividend rate was 1.00% at December 31, 2014.